Rebel Heart: Singles

 The third single, "Bitch I'm Madonna", was released as a remix EP, featuring remixes by various collaborators. Åkerlund again helmed the video for the song, which featured Minaj and Diplo with Madonna, and cameo appearances by: Rita Ora, Chris Rock, Jon Kortajarena, Miley Cyrus, Alexander Wang, Beyoncé, Katy Perry, Kanye West, and Madonna's two sons, Rocco and David.
 Shot at the Standard Hotel in New York City, the video shows Madonna and her entourage partying throughout the building, ending on the rooftop.
 Technical difficulties plagued the release of the video to the streaming service Tidal; it was met with a mixed response.
 Critics complimented the craziness of the clip but panned the absence of the guest stars from the set.

 "Bitch I'm Madonna" became the only track from the album to enter the Billboard Hot 100.
 It debuted and peaked at number 84 on the chart, aided by a total of 2.6 million streams of the song's audio and video.
 The first three singles reached the top of the Billboard Dance Club Songs.
-This extended Madonna's record as the artist with the most number one songs on the chart.
+This extended Madonna's record as the artist with the most number-one songs on the chart.
 As well, she became the artist with the most number-one singles ever on a Billboard chart, breaking a tie with country singer George Strait who earned 44 number-ones on the Hot Country Singles chart.
+On June 5, 2024, the song surpassed 100 million streams on Spotify, making Madonna the first female and female lead artist to have one song from five different and consecutive decades to achieve this.
 "Living for Love" reached number 26 in the United Kingdom, becoming Madonna's 71st top-forty single, extending her record as the female artist with the most top-forty UK singles.
 "Hold Tight" was a radio only single in Italy, released for airplay on July 24, 2015, and served as the album's fourth single in that country.
-On June 5, 2024, the song surpassed 100 million streams on Spotify, making Madonna the first female and female lead artist to have one song from five different and consecutive decades to achieve this.